AegirAexx/python-sandbox/README.md

 ## What is this?

 This is a collection of my work during a month'ish long period where I started to take up Python.
-It contains the course assignmenta, a few EulerProject problems and random files where I'm playing around with funcional Python coding.
+It contains the course assignments, a few EulerProject problems and random files where I'm playing around with funcional Python coding.

 ## Purpose